March 26, 2026

 - Threshold of Toxicological Concern—level of exposure of constituents, below which the risk for human health is not serious

-Setting and meeting the AET is not only an important part of the regulatory submission process but also necessary for the safety of medical devices.
+Setting and meeting the AET is an important part of the regulatory submission process and also necessary for the safety of medical devices.

 Safety Evaluation of Medical Devices